Information on data protection for shareholders of Infineon Technologies AG

 We process your personal data according to the requirements of the GDPR, the German Federal Data Protection Act (Bundesdatenschutzgesetz), the German Stock Corporation Act (Aktiengesetz) and all further relevant legal provisions.

 Infineon shares are registered shares.
-Section 67, Paragraph 1 of the German Stock Corporation Act stipulates that registered shares must be entered in the Company’s stock register with the name, date of birth and address of the shareholder as well as the number of shares held or the share certificate number.
+Section 67, Paragraph 1 of the German Stock Corporation Act stipulates that registered shares must be entered in the Company’s stock register with the name, date of birth, address and electronic mail address of the shareholder as well as the number of shares held or the share certificate number.
 The shareholder is under obligation to provide this information to the Company in general.
 The credit institutions involved in the purchasing or custody of your Infineon registered shares regularly pass information to us that is relevant for the management of the stock register and for communication with the shareholders (and may, for example, include nationality and gender in addition to the above-mentioned data).
 This process takes place via Clearstream Banking AG, which is responsible as the central depository for the technical processing of securities transactions and the custody of the shares on behalf of the credit institutions.
 If you sell your shares, we are also informed of this via Clearstream Banking AG.

 We use your data for the purposes stipulated in the Stock Corporation Act.
 These are in particular (i) the management of the stock register, (ii) communication with you as shareholder and (iii) the organization of Annual General Meetings.
 For example, if, as you have the option of doing, you would like to attend our Annual General Meeting, we require your name and the number of your shares, in order to send you the necessary voting papers.
 These data will later appear in the participants’ register that we are obliged by law to produce.
 If certain conditions are met, we are also required to publish your name when you submit any additions to the agenda, countermotions or nominations.
 In all these cases, sections 124, 125, 126 et seq. and 129 Stock Corporation Act in conjunction with article 6 paragraph 1, sentence 1 c) and f) GDPR provide the legal basis for processing your data.